Who Can Receive the Sacrament?

 All candidates must write a one-page report about the Saint whose name they chose.
 Please help them to research and choose a name over the summer.
 See How to Choose a Confirmation Saint Name and Essay Instructions for more details and specific instructions.

-Letter to the Pastor
+Letter to the Bishop

 Our Definition of Service: Christian service is seeking to be the first to serve (not to be served) and to give your life for others.
 By our baptism, we are given the mission to serve others as Jesus did.
 When I serve, I am being a “Christ” for others by giving my whole life to them the way He did for everyone during His life and on the cross.
 My Baptism makes me a sharer in Christ's mission of salvation, which I carry out when I serve others and share the Gospel Message.
 This is who I am as a baptized Catholic Christian!